 Cohort studies and clinical studies are in the scope for this call.
 Applicants envisaging to include longitudinal cohort studies are invited to indicate a sustainability plan on how those cohorts are maintained over an extended period beyond the end period of the project for a long-term follow-up.
-Applicants are welcome to consider recruiting participants transnationally and from diverse backgrounds to ensure generalizability of findings in the clinical study design.
-In addition, how the proposed intervention(s) could be scaled-up and transferred to other settings should be detailed in the proposal.
+They should make use of existing longitudinal cohorts when available.
+Applicants are welcome to consider recruiting participants transnationally and from diverse settings in the clinical study design to ensure generalizability of findings.
+In addition, it should be detailed in the proposal how the proposed intervention(s) could be scaled-up and transferred to other settings.
 Applicants should also consider the inclusion of end-users in the codesign of the interventions, for example for the young age groups, this includes the involvement of families, carers, educators.
 Applicants should access and make best-use of already existing European Research Infrastructures relevant for brain-research (e.g. EBRAINS, Euro-BioImaging).
-Successful projects should liaise with relevant European projects on mental health2 and the European partnership for Brain Health3.
+Successful projects should liaise with relevant European projects on mental health and the European partnership for Brain Health.

-The participation of start-ups and/or micro, small and medium-size enterprises (SMEs)[6] is encouraged with the aim to strengthen their scientific and technological basis and valorise their innovations and to advance commercial exploitation.
+The participation of start-ups and/or micro, small and medium-size enterprises (SMEs) is encouraged with the aim to strengthen their scientific and technological basis and valorise their innovations and to advance commercial exploitation.